The quark gap equation in light-cone gauge: Abstract

 \section{Abstract}

-We calculate the quark self-energy correction in light-cone gauge motivated by distribution amplitudes whose definition implies a Wilson line.
+An exploratory nonperturbative calculation of the quark propagator in light-cone gauge is motivated by distribution amplitudes whose definition implies a Wilson line.
 The latter serves to preserve the gauge invariance of the hadronic amplitudes and becomes trivial in light-cone gauge.
-Therefore, the calculation of the distribution amplitudes simplifies significantly provided that wave functions and propagators are obtained in that gauge.
-In here, we explore the corresponding Dyson-Schwinger equation in its leading truncation and with a dressed vertex derived from a Ward identity in light-cone gauge.
-The quark's mass and wave renormalization functions, as well as a third complex-valued amplitude, are found to depend on the relative orientation of the quark momentum and a light-like four-vector, which expresses a geometric gauge dependence of the propagator.
+To that end, we explore the corresponding Dyson-Schwinger equation in its leading truncation and with a dressed vertex derived from a Ward identity in light-cone gauge.
+The quark's mass and wave renormalization functions are found to depend on the orientation of the quark momentum relative to the light-like four-vector below 1~GeV, which expresses the light-cone gauge dependence of the propagator, while a third, complex-valued amplitude exhibits little dependence on that orientation and vanishes in the quark's rest frame.